 There are no significant problems except for Miscanthus mealybug and Miscanthus blight in some parts of the country.

 There are several good cultivars available with different features.
-I have not grown any ornamental grasses on the farm yet but hope to someday.
+I have not grown many ornamental grasses on the farm but I hope to try a few more.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.